Hyde Park and Chicago's South Side

 South Side Science Fairs

 Annual public festival held on the UChicago campus where families from the community come and learn about various science topics.
-UCIMR partners with the Simulation Center to teach CPR, checking blood pressure, and more.
+UCIMR partners with the Simulation Center to teach CPR, demonstrating POCUS, and more.

 Faculty Leaders in Health Disparities Research and Community Engagement